jonsamwell/flutter_gherkin/README.md

 ### Flutter specific configuration options

 The `FlutterTestConfiguration` will automatically create some default Flutter options such as well know step definitions, the Flutter world context object which provides access to a Flutter driver instance as well as the ability to restart you application under test between scenarios.
-Most of the time you should use this configuation object if you are testing Flutter applications.
+Most of the time you should use this configuration object if you are testing Flutter applications.

 #### restartAppBetweenScenarios